 BISHOP SWING COMMUNITY HOUSE OPENS

-In March 2015, ECS launched the first Navigation Center in the US and in November, took over the Henry Hotel, ECS's eleventh supportive housing site.
+In March 2015, ECS launched the first Navigation Center in the US in the Mission District.

 THE AUBURN OPENS TO HOMELESS MILITARY VETERANS

-ECS opens its twelth supportive housing site, the Auburn.
-70 units of supportive housing for homeless military veterans.
+ECS opens its 12th supportive housing site, the Auburn, with 70 units of supportive housing for homeless military veterans.

 THE MINNA LEE